Dmitrii-I/lpic-1-study-notes/exam-102.md

     - connectionless, best-effort, delivery not guaranteed
     - for packet-switched networks
     - a 32-bit address is assigned to each connected device
+	- Uses 32-bit numbers to represent network address
+		- address is independent of MAC address
+		- IPv4 address is expressed in dotted quad notation: 4 base-10 numbers separated by dots: e.g. 127.12.255.22
+		- each address can be broken down into two parts: network address and computer address
+			- makes routing much easier, no need for routers to have routing table for all addresses
 - IPv6
     - Internet Protocol version 6
     - replaces IPv4
+	- Uses 128-bit numbers to represent a network address
+		- notation: 8 groups of 4-digit hexadecimal numbers separated by colon: e.g. fed1:0db8:85a3:08d3:1319:8a2e:0370:7334
+	- can be made to depend on the MAC address

 ### Subnetting
 - process of designating some high-order bits from the host part and grouping them with the network mask to form the subnet mask